 In a bit more detail, standard mereology is a thesis about the parthood relation and about modes of composition.
-But these issues are independent from any (non)atomistic claims about whether the parthood relation, however defined and logically formalized, terminates at some point.
+But these issues are independent from any (non)atomistic claims about whether the parthood relation, however defined and logically formalised, terminates at some point.
 That is to say, whether or not the parts are infinitely divisible or not.
-For example, you might think that restriction obtains on the composition of your car, or you might not think that way; but this stance towards composition is independent of whether you hold that the tiniest parts of your car are composed, restrictedly or not, of even tinier parts, ad infinitum, or whether you think that they are non-divisible, that is, a-toms (a-temno in ancient greek) in the classical etymological sense.
+For example, you might think that restriction obtains on the composition of your car, or you might not think that way; but this stance towards composition is independent of whether you hold that the tiniest parts of your car are composed, restrictedly or not, of even tinier parts, ad infinitum, or whether you think that they are non-divisible, that is, a-toms (a-temno in ancient Greek) in the classical etymological sense.

-In this same vein, theoretically, at least, whatever stance towards the phenomenal parthood relation or phenomenal composition, that is, whether it obtains conditionally or not, is compatible with postulates that we might call phenomenal atomicity and phenomenal atomlessness.
+In this same vein, theoretically at least, whatever stance towards the phenomenal parthood relation or phenomenal composition, that is, whether it obtains conditionally or not, is compatible with postulates that we might call phenomenal atomicity and phenomenal atomlessness.
 Roughly, phenomenal atomicity holds that at some level phenomenal divisibility bottoms out, or, in other words, that the phenomenal domain is well-founded in there being a fundamental level.
-In contrast, the existence of such fundamental level - where whatever we assume phenomenal entities to be, states or properties, is not divisible anymore - is denied by the postulate of phenomenal atomicity reads as foliows:
+In contrast, the existence of such a fundamental level - where whatever we assume phenomenal entities to be, states or properties, is not divisible anymore - is denied by the postulate of phenomenal atomlessness.
+In more formal phrasing, put here in terms of states' phenomenal atomicity, it reads as follows: